-documentationfor yFiles for HTML 2.6
+documentationfor yFiles for HTML 3.0.0.1

 Intersections

 The Intersections class detects intersections between graph items, including edge crossings and overlaps of all sorts.
-Detecting intersections can be valuable in many scenarios, for example:
+Detecting intersections can be valuable in many scenarios.
+For example:

-• Run a layout algorithm if any items are intersecting
+• Run a layout algorithm if any items are intersecting.

-• Place labels which are overlapping other items
+• Place labels that overlap other items.

-Using the Intersections algorithm shows the basic usage of the algorithm.
+Using the Intersections Algorithm shows the basic usage of the algorithm.

-Using the Intersections algorithm
+Using the Intersections Algorithm

 // create the intersection algorithm and let it consider all item types